heidariarash/Courthouse/README.md

 # Courthouse
-Courthouse is a AI fairness analysis library for python
+Courthouse is a AI fairness analysis library for python.
+This library supports both TensorFlow and PyTorch.